UserMcUser/node-MVM/README.md

 3. Launch Artemis on the computer where you want your new Mainscreen view to show.
 Make sure the networkPort value in this client's Artemis.ini file matches the "listen" port as specified on the command-line.

-4. Proceed to connect to the server as you normally would.
+4. Proceed to connect to the server as you normally would; be sure and use the proxy server's IP if you are running it on another machine.
 Note that there may be a small delay between events on proxied and direct-connected clients.

-To change the view displayed, search the code for "showInstead" and set it to one of these values:
-* Forward - 0x00
-* Port - 0x01
-* Starboard - 0x02
-* Aft - 0x03
-* Tactical - 0x04
-* LRS - 0x05
-* Status - 0x06

-Note: Actual view will not change until manually triggered - at that point the proxied client will switch to the view specified in the code.
+Note: Actual view may not change until manually triggered - at that point the proxied client will switch to the view specified in the code.